microsoft/fluentui/packages/codemods/documentation/howTo.md

 project.addSourceFilesAtPaths(`${process.cwd()}someRegexPath`);
 ```

-- Once you have your codemod(s), to run them, you can use the function `runMods()`, which accepts an array of codemods, an array of source files, and a callback function that reports on the success of the mod.
-Here's what an invocation might look like:
+- Once you have your codemod(s), to run them, you can use the function `runMods()`, which accepts an array of codemods, an array of source files, and a callback function that reports on the success of the mod. **I've included it** in the config test file, but here's what the invocation looks like:

 ```typescript=
 runMods(codemodArray, project.getSourceFiles(), result => {